TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 Create a fixer class and implement a `PhpCsFixer\FixerDefinition\FixerDefinitionInterface` interface.

-It covers 7 required methods.
-It's quite a lot, but most of them are just easy one liners:
+It covers 7 required methods, but most of them are easy one-liners:

 ```php
 use PhpCsFixer\FixerDefinition\FixerDefinitionInterface;